kenhua15/Projects/3 - real_estate_growth/README.md

-## Metis Project 3: Prediciting Real Estate Growth w/ Tableau
+## Metis Project 3: Predicting Real Estate Growth w/ Tableau

 #### This project is part of the Metis Web Scraping and Regression module.